 It’s International Women’s Day, so let’s celebrate — with news of casting a series about disturbed and destroyed women!

 Seriously, though, have you read Gillian Flynn’s disturbing debut, Sharp Objects?
 I kind of wanted to take a ba … er, shower after I finished.
 It’s dark, it’ll get inside your head, and it will freak you out.
-I’m not sure I’d ever have thought of casting Amy Adams as Camilla Preaker, but on further reflection, Adams can read very fragile — I’ll be curious to see how she does with all the bloody stuff.
+I’m not sure I’d ever have thought of casting Amy Adams as Camille Preaker, but on further reflection, Adams can read very fragile — I’ll be curious to see how she does with all the bloody stuff.
 Actually, I’ll be curious to see how I do with all the bloody stuff.
-That said, HBO just found the perfect Adora (Camilla’s high society and quite odd mother):
+That said, HBO just found the perfect Adora (Camille’s high society and quite odd mother):

 I have absolutely no problem at all seeing Clarkson — who’s like a next generation Grace Zabriskie (with less screeching) in this particular role; it’s no spoiler to say she’s odd, cold and manipulative, and her addition to the cast has me quite excited.